sakunrasilka/Smart-Green-POT/README.md

 <img src="https://github.com/user-attachments/assets/57eb61e5-f970-4a38-b49f-6139ad054a2d" alt="CNN Layer" width="400"/>

 ### Webcam.py -->
-I used the object detection to identify the plant leaves in real time by using opencv and yolov8 I have created a custom trained object detection model for tomatoe leaves.
+It use the object detection to identify the plant leaves in real time by using opencv and yolov8 Created a custom trained object detection model for tomatoe leaves.
 It identify the tomatoe leaves and makes boundary boxes around the exact leaf

 pip install -U ultralytics